 Buying stock plans to build your dream home is by far the most economic way to get the biggest bang for your buck.
-It’s like going to a discount store and finding a deal on a name brand item you know would cost more at a mall department store.
+It’s like going to a discount store and finding a deal on a name brand item that you know would cost more at a department store.
 This holds true because stock house plans are shelf items or “products” that are ready for sell upon a customer’s request.
-On average, you can save thousands on the cost of home design and planning from scratch.
-This is true if you are not going to be modifying stock house plans.
+On average, you can save thousands of dollars on the cost of home design and planning from scratch when you opt to buy and modify a stock plan.

 While modifications will add to the overall cost of the stock plan, the numbers are still significantly less than the option of house designs that are developed from scratch.
 It has been our experience that about 30%-40% of stock plan sales require some sort of modification by the plan purchaser.
 Some modifications are minor and some require a more in-depth change.
 Yet, some modifications are not so practical.
 There are limits to the possibilities of modifying stock house plans.
 Some example include: reducing or adding a huge amount of square footage, drastically changing the plans footprint or perimeter walls, significantly rearranging the interior layout, etc. Changes of this magnitude either don’t work or if by chance it does, raises the cost to elevated levels, defeating the purpose of the stock plan solution.